tahoemph/blog-software/content/post/blog-setup.md

 I have a lot to learn about this set of tools.
 I've posted a few things that have highlighting but they are all console sessions.
-And I havn't been entirely happy with them.
+And I haven't been entirely happy with them.
 I need to zero in on the best way to post code and diagrams.
-I also havn't explored the difference in topics, keywords, and tags in Hugo.
+I also haven't explored the difference in topics, keywords, and tags in Hugo.
 I don't have enough content at the moment to care about but those feel like they could be important organizational concepts.